GPSnoopy/DesGpu/README.md

 # DES Password Hashing in CUDA

-**TL;DR** Reinventing the wheel in CUDA, learning that more clever people have been there before me, as well as a few more things along the way.
+**TL;DR** Reinventing the wheel in CUDA, learning that more clever people have been there before me, along with a few other lessons on the way.

 ## Introduction